-The types of events you can offer alumni are endless.
-When it’s safe to do in-person events, there’s everything from happy hours, to go-karting, to wine tastings or volunteering that have proven successful for our clients do.
+The types of innovative alumni events you can offer are endless.
+There’s everything from happy hours, to go-karting, to wine tastings or volunteering that have proven successful for our clients.
 For virtual events, we have seen real creativity, including online baking classes, a magic show via Zoom and thought-provoking lectures.

 Inviting alumni into large company events such as holiday parties or conferences is an excellent way to expand the audience and make alumni feel connected, especially if your alumni budget is on the low end.
 If you run a global alumni program, establishing an alumni coordinator in every office or region who can keep you up to speed on local company events will help keep alumni in the loop.